-On 25 May 2018, the General Data Protection Regulation (GDPR) will come into force, replacing the Data Protection Act 1998.
-With the Government confirming that Brexit will not affect the commencement of the GDPR, all businesses, service providers and public bodies will need to ensure they are compliant with the new legal framework.
+On 25 May 2018, the General Data Protection Regulation (GDPR) came into force, replacing the Data Protection Act 1998.
+With the Government confirming that Brexit will not affect the commencement of the GDPR, all businesses, service providers and public bodies need to ensure they are compliant with the new legal framework.

 What does the General Data Protection Regulation mean for my business?

 A failure to comply with new regulations could leave organisations open to enforcement action which could damage their public reputation, as well their bank balance.

 We take a hands-on approach to assisting with the changes required under the GDPR, advising not just on the letter of the law, but also giving practical guidance on how to prepare for the new regime.

 • how the changes will require more than a simple update to data protection policies

 • why employers will find it much harder to rely on consent

 • how the new legal rights for individuals could impact on core projects and procedures